octobercms/docs/help-console.md

 <a name="console-install" class="anchor" href="#console-install"></a>
 ## Console installation

-> **Please note:** October is still under development and cannot be installed just yet.

 The command-line interface (CLI) method of installation requires [Composer](http://getcomposer.org/) to manage its dependencies.

 Download the application source code by using the `create-project` in your terminal: